AMujahid843/STQD6324_Data_Management_Assignment_1_P166974/README.md

 The results indicate that both the Decision Tree and Logistic Regression models achieved perfect performance, with an accuracy and F1-score of 1.000.
 In contrast, the Random Forest model achieved slightly lower performance, with an accuracy of 0.9583 and an F1-score of 0.9578.

 This outcome can be attributed to several factors related to the characteristics of the Iris dataset.
-Firstly, the dataset is relatively simple and well-structured, with clear separation between classes—particularly for the Setosa species, which is linearly separable from the others.
+Firstly, the dataset is relatively simple and well-structured, with clear separation between classes particularly for the Setosa species, which is linearly separable from the others.
 As a result, even relatively simple models such as Decision Trees and Logistic Regression are capable of perfectly classifying the data.

 Secondly, the dataset is small, consisting of only 150 observations.
 With an 80/20 train-test split, the test set contains a limited number of samples.
 This increases the likelihood of a favourable split, where the selected test instances are easier to classify, allowing some models to achieve perfect scores.